Clubs and Honor Societies

 Mrs. Emily Prokopowicz, Advisor

 The National Honor Society (NHS) is the nation's premier organization established to recognize outstanding high school and middle level students.
-More than just an honor roll, NHS serve to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, and Character.
+More than just an honor roll, NHS serve to honor those students who have demonstrated excellence in the following areas:

 Ms. Anna Lurito, Advisor